JDSalisbury/hexo_tas/source/_posts/equipment.md

 ![SANCTUARY give a unit a static ability, when on the Offering Altar, the equipped Units AC is increased by 5.](./equipment/SANCTUARY.jpg)

-The SANCTUARY Equipment specal gives a static stat boost and has an equipment cost of 2.
+The SANCTUARY Equipment special gives a static stat boost and has an equipment cost of 2.

 #### Special Action

 ![TRASH TO TREASURE provides the Unit with an ability that replaces its Movement.](./equipment/TRASH_TO_TREASURE.jpg)

-The TRASH TO TREASURE Equipment specal gives an optional action that replaces a units movement action for a turn, and has an equipment cost of 2.
+The TRASH TO TREASURE Equipment special gives an optional action that replaces a units movement action for a turn, and has an equipment cost of 2.

 <br>
 ___